 Marcus CD Rates + Account Details

-To put the offers above in perspective, the current national average for 12 month CDs and 60 months CDs sit at just 1.07% APY and 1.09% APY, respectively, according to recent FDIC data.
+To put the offers above in perspective, the current national average for 12 month CDs and 60 months CDs sit at just 1.36% APY and 1.26% APY, respectively, according to FDIC data.

 No- Penalty CDs

-The no-penalty CD is much more flexible than your standard certificate as it comes with no early withdrawal penalty.
+The no-penalty CD is much more liquid than your standard CD as it comes with no early withdrawal penalty – meaning your funds are accessible at any time.

-You’ll earn the fixed interest rate for the duration of your CD, but you can withdraw up to 100% of the funds as soon as 7 days after issuance penalty-free.
-This is the only difference between a high-yield and no-penalty Marcus certificate as far as terms and conditions.
+You’ll earn the fixed APY for the duration of your CD, but you can withdraw up to 100% of the funds 7 days after issuance without incurring any penalty fee.

 Rate Bump CD

-Marcus’s newest certificate of deposit special is their 20 month Rate Bump CD.
-These are great products for rising interest rate environments because they let account holders raise the rate of their CD one time during its duration.
+Marcus’s newest CD offering is their 20 month Rate Bump CD.
+This is a great product for a rising interest rate environment because they let account holders raise the rate of their CD one time during its duration.
 Of course there are no penalties or fees associated with changing the rate and you may request to change it whenever the CD holds a higher rate than the one you are locked in with.

 As with all of Marcus’s CDs, this one also comes with a minimum deposit requirement of $500.